GoInterject/ids-dotnet-api/Examples/handler_pipeline.md

 # Working with the Interject Request Handler Pipeline

-The `InterjectRequesthandler` class is used as a pipeline to connect with a data source using a connection string.
+The `InterjectRequesthandler` class is used as a pipeline to connect with a data in a flexible workflow.
 Data can be fetched, converted, and transferred back to Interject via this class.

 ---
 - ### **[Working With the Pipeline](#request-pipeline)**